Beyond Campaigns: Focus on Marketing Operations and the Buyer’s Experience

 Operationally, focus your marketing efforts on creating helpful content to educate, convince and engage buyers.
 Campaigns only promote specific resources you’ve chosen, but a solid stable of tailored webpages, videos, blogs, ebooks, on-demand webinars and white papers — tailored for each stage of the purchase funnel — will guide buyers on their journey to you.
 It allows buyers to find what they need from your company, when they need it.

 Because effective inbound tactics aren’t intrusive and don’t require manual intervention on your part, they generate highly qualified leads for less spend and effort.
 In fact, inbound marketing generates 54% more leads than outbound practices, and it costs 62% less per lead.

 2. Interactive Content

 Depending on where buyers are in the purchase process, scheduling a conversation with Sales can feel like an intrusion.
 To avoid this feeling of interruption, offer content buyers can interact with on their terms.
 Hosting an assessment, simulation or calculator tool on your website gives buyers valuable information about their needs and requirements, all without a conversation with a salesperson.
 Because interactive content tools allow buyers to self-direct more of the purchase journey, they’re long-term sources of lead generation and conversion.
 (Want to learn more?
-Watch our on-demand webinar about interactive content.)
+Read our e-book about interactive content.)

 Sales isn’t the only function that’s based on relationships — marketing is, too.
 To help buyers trust your company’s expertise, it’s key to nurture relationships that help build your credibility.
 You can do this in person and digitally, by: